hgiasac/blog-builder/pages/posts/2021-01-02-TimescaleDB_2.0_with_Hasura_Part_3:_High_Availability.md

 ## Caveats

-The common limitation of replication is data latency between master and replicas, especially when the master node received large amount of write requests.
+The common limitation of single-node replication is data latency between master and replicas, especially when the master node received large amount of write requests.
 Although we can set synchronous replication mode, it isn't recommended.
 Write performance will be degrade radically.
 However it is acceptable if you don't requires real-time metrics.

+The limitation is solved on multi-node and distributed hypertable.
+The access node doesn't store data.
+It's just a load balancer, and connect to master data nodes only.
+So query results are consistent on whatever replica access node.
+However, the latency still exists if you use non-distributed hypertable as well vanilla table on the access node.

 Because of asynchronous replication, schema sync is also a problem.
 Sometimes we create a table on master, but it doesn't exist on replicas.
-In that case, there isn't another option than waiting and even reload metadata on GraphQL Engine.
+In that case, there isn't another option than waiting and even reloading metadata on GraphQL Engine.

 ## Conclusion